Vampire/javacord.github.io/README.md

 * `title`: The title of the article, which will be used for the `<title>` html tag and the side navigation
 * `headline`: The headline of the article, displayed as `<h1>`.
 If not set, the title is used.
 * `position`: The position of the article in its category.
 Starting with `1`.
+* `keywords`: A list with keywords used for search.
+Don't repeat the title or headline here.

 # How to create changelogs
 Changelogs are located in the `_changelog` folder.
 They have the following structure: